duntonjoe/Crossword/README.md

   * All .puz files are saved to `$HOME/crosswords/` by default.
 You can change this via `$PuzzDir` on line 29.
   * If you save state and quit a puzzle, you will have to directly re-open it with cursewords.
 Re-running the script will over-write the existing copy and wipe any state. (will be fixed in subsequent version)
+  * Remember you can always do `mv crossword.sh /usr/bin/crossword`.
+Now it can be invoked via just typing `crossword` in bash.